lbau7/findn/README.md

 corresponds to the smallest sample size for which the lower limit of the 95% confidence interval for the estimated power exceeds the target power.
-If a different level for the confidence interval is desired, the parameter level can be used.
-For more details about the estimated powers and their confidence intervals for various sample sizes we can use the print function and set details to “high”.
+If a different level for the confidence interval is desired, the parameter level can be changed.
+For more details about the estimated power values and their confidence intervals for various sample sizes we can use the print function and set details to “high”.

 ``` r
 print(res_bh, details = "high")